The Big Doll House: Development

 This was one of the first films made by B movie giant Roger Corman for his company New World Pictures.
-Jack Hill said Corman and Barney Woolner, who helped set up New World Pictures, were inspired to make a women in prison film by the success of 99 Women.
+Jack Hill said Corman and Barney Woolner, who helped set up New World Pictures, were inspired to make a women in prison film by the success of 99 Women by Spanish director Jesús Franco.
 Jack Hill knew James Gordon White had written a film in this genre and arranged for Corman to purchase it for Hill to direct.
-Corman then went off to Ireland to make Von Richtofen and Brown while Hill went to Switzerland to make Ich Bin Ein Groupie.
+Corman then went off to Ireland to make Von Richthofen and Brown while Hill went to Switzerland to make Ich Bin Ein Groupie.

 According to Stephanie Rothman, Corman asked for White's script to be rewritten.
 Rothman says her husband Charles S. Swartz, New World story editor Frances Doel, and Rothman pitched story proposals to Jack Hill, who did not like any of them.
 They then plotted a new storyline themselves and hired Don Spencer to write the screenplay.
 Hill said Rothman, Swartz, Woolner and Woolner's wife "basically steamrolled over eveyone" and Rothman "wanted to take over everything."

 Rothman had a big success for New World with The Student Nurses and claims that Corman wanted her to direct the picture, but she turned it down, so Corman ended up going back to Jack Hill instead.

 Hill says White's original script was not used but elements were re-used in other New World Pictures, notably Caged Heat.
 Hill says he disliked Spencer's script but he "needed the job very badly" and agreed to direct it, although he says he extensively rewrote the script.
 "I thought the story was utterly preposterious so I added a lot of humour to it."

 John Ashley says Corman originally intended to make the film in Puerto Rico, but he persuaded them to make it in the Philippines.
 Ashley and his partners went on to put up the above-the-line part of the budget, with Corman providing the rest.